xmarduel/bridge_deal_dds/README.md

   - distribution (for each color the number of cards or -1 for no constraints on the number of cards)

 After a deal generation, the dds ("analyse") is called.
-The double dummy solver is the one given by (c) Bo Haglund 2006-2014, (c) Bo Haglund / Soren Hein 2014-2018.
+The double dummy solver is the one given by

 - https://github.com/dds-bridge/dds

-The source fules are duplicated here, and there is a small python wrapper on it
+The source files are duplicated here, and there is a small python wrapper on it

 How to use ?
 ============